As Frictions Rise, China and U.S. Cultivate Deeper Naval Ties

 (DYLAN MCCORD/U.S. Navy)

 The Rim of the Pacific (RIMPAC) biennial naval exercise is in full swing, and this year's has already proved to be an occasion of many firsts.
-Not only is RIMPAC 2016 the largest of its kind to date, but the navies of Denmark, Italy and Germany — none traditionally considered a Pacific power — are also making initial appearances in the exercise.
-Moreover, for the first time in RIMPAC's history, a non-American ship (in this case, a Singaporean frigate) led the multinational group comprising vessels from the United States, Japan, Indonesia and India from the Western Pacific to Hawaii, the site of the exercises.
+Not only is RIMPAC 2016 the largest of its kind to date, but the navies of Denmark, Italy and Germany -- none traditionally considered a Pacific power -- are also making initial appearances in the exercise.
+Moreover, for the first time in RIMPAC's history, a non-American ship (in this case, a Singaporean frigate) led a multinational group comprising vessels from the United States, Japan, Indonesia and India from the Western Pacific to Hawaii.
 The move was a subtle message from Washington that it wants its Asian partners to take the lead in securing the region.